motiz88/proposal-regexp-freespacing-flag/README.md

 	* Embedded expressions introduce dynamism, which can tempt authors to write less-performant code;
 	* The question of whether embedded strings should get auto-escaped (vs being treated as raw regex snippets) adds complexity and can cause confusion;
 	* It's also probably a reasonable expectation that new regex features _have_ counterparts in the literal syntax, unless we take the more extreme step of deprecating regex literals outright.
+*
+  We could _broaden_ the scope of this proposal in various ways, for example:
+  * Bringing other extended regex formatting features to the language: [leading mode modifiers](http://xregexp.com/syntax/#modeModifier) (relevant to the problem of the flags only being known at the end of a literal), [inline comments](http://xregexp.com/syntax/#inlineComments), etc.
+  * Allowing newlines to occur in all regex literals, without requiring the `x` flag.

+  This work can be done in separate proposals.
+* If we supported leading mode modifiers, we could require a regex literal with line breaks to begin with `/(?x)`, avoiding the need to speculatively scan through line breaks in the non-`x` case.
+However, as long as we frame `x` as being a modifier, we would probably still want to support trailing `/x` for completeness / least surprise.

 ## Implementations